Leading Mortise Lock Manufacturers

 Get Your Company Listed

-placeholder image Sierra Pacific Engineering & Products (SPEP) Capitol Industries Inc. MEI LOCK & SECURITY VSI, LLC
+placeholder image Sierra Pacific Engineering & Products (SPEP) Northeast Lock Corp.
+Ranger Lock Mul-T Lock

 Mortise locks are constructed from various mechanical components that have oddly weird shapes and are housed in a box made of thick gauge steel with circular and square holes that almost appear to be part of a secret code.
 The "body" of mortise locks is enigmatically concealed inside a recess carved into the edge of the door.
 As a result, mortise lock installation is often NOT a DIY project.